zendframework/zf2-documentation/docs/languages/en/modules/zend.form.advanced-use-of-forms.rst

     }

 Et voilà!
-The dependency will be automatically handled by the form element manager, and you don't need to create the `AlbumTable` in your controller, transfer it to the form, which itself passes it over to the fieldset.
+The dependency will be automatically handled by the form element manager, and you don't need to create the ``AlbumTable`` in your controller, transfer it to the form, which itself passes it over to the fieldset.

 The specific case of initializers
 ---------------------------------

-In the previous example, we explicitly defined the dependency in the constructor of the `AlbumFieldset` class.
+In the previous example, we explicitly defined the dependency in the constructor of the ``AlbumFieldset`` class.
-However, in some cases, you may want to use an initializer (like `Zend\\ServiceManager\\ServiceLocatorAwareInterface`) to inject a specific object to all your forms/fieldsets/elements.
+However, in some cases, you may want to use an initializer (like ``Zend\\ServiceManager\\ServiceLocatorAwareInterface``) to inject a specific object to all your forms/fieldsets/elements.

 The problem with initializers is that they are injected AFTER the construction of the object, which means that if you need this dependency when you create elements, it won't be available yet.
-For instance, this example won't work:
+For instance, this example **won't work**:

 .. code-block:: php
     :linenos: